-Weekly discussion board postings/Moderating a class discussion: (SLO 1,2,3,4,5,6,7,8) 30 points Weeks 1-15: Your posts must be made to the weekly discussion topics during the week the topic is active as described in the assignment details section of the course website.
+Weekly discussion board postings/: (SLO 1,2,3,4,5,6,7,8) 30 points

+Weeks 1-10: Your posts must be made to the weekly discussion topics during the week the topic is active as described in the assignment details section of the course website.
 No Grace period for Weekly Discussions.
 Points will not be awarded for posts made after the due date/time.